 The human muscle is a contractile tissue and crucial for survival.
-In the biomechanical world, the muscle is playing a major role in research on developing autonomous humanoid robots and artificial limbs that can behave as exoskeletons for patients with an amputated limb, especially war veterans who have lost a limb in combat and can then benefit from such bio-inspired technology.
-The concept of artificial muscles opens an array of structural and functional possibilities, but could this technology ever recreate what nature can perform so perfectly well?
+In the biomechanical world, the muscle is playing a major role in research on developing autonomous, humanoid robots and artificial limbs that can behave as exoskeletons for patients with an amputated limb, especially war veterans who have lost a limb in combat and can then benefit from such bio-inspired technology.
+The concept of artificial muscles opens up an array of structural and functional possibilities.
+But could this technology ever recreate what nature can perform so perfectly well?

 Designing an Artificial Muscle

-Inspiration for the design and engineering of an artificial muscle has come from studying the human body at great detail which has allowed for the development and integration of natural mechanisms into the development of biomechanical parts.
+Inspiration for the design and engineering of an artificial muscle has come from studying the human body in great detail.
+This has allowed for the development and integration of natural mechanisms into the development of biomechanical parts.

 An artificial muscle is made up of lightweight polymers with a great degree of power density.
-The fascinating characteristic of such polymers is their ability to take any shape and they can be adapted to multiple applications.
+The fascinating characteristic of such polymers is their ability to take up any shape, be adapted to multiple applications and perform various functions.
 The most common type of polymer in the context of building an artificial muscle is the electroactive polymer (EAP).
 Electroactive polymer material responds to electrical impulses when the muscle changes shape.
 Typically, EAPs fall under two distinct categories: Ionic and Electronic.
 The table below compares both types of EAP actuators.